 A Petition for Incomplete Work is filed only in cases of extreme and unforeseen emergencies.
 Students receiving financial aid may adversely affect aid eligibility by taking an Incomplete.
-If a grade of I is not raised to a passing grade six weeks after the close of the semester, the grade automatically becomes an F and credit for the course may be obtained only by repeating the course.
+If a grade of I is not raised to a passing grade six weeks after the end of the session, term, or semester, the grade automatically becomes an F and credit for the course may be obtained only by repeating the course.
 An Incomplete fee is charged for all approved incomplete petitions.
-Approval for an Incomplete is gained by petition to the Dean of the school or college in which the course is offered.
+Approval for an Incomplete is gained by petition to the Dean of the school, college, or division in which the course is offered.
 It is the responsibility of the student to initiate and complete the process for incomplete work prior to the end of the semester.